cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

 * [Sept, 2021] Paper titled **Differentially Private Empirical Risk Minimization under the Fairness Lens**  is accepted to Neurips 2021.
 * [May,2021] Paper titled **Decision Making with Differential Privacy under a Fairness Lens** is  accepted to IJCAI 2021.
-* [April, 2021] I got internship offer from  Amazon.
+* [Apr, 2021] I got internship offer from  Amazon.
 I will do applied scientist intern on causal inference at Bellevue, WA this summer!
 Congratulation to myself!
 * [Jan, 2021] Our team won the third place in NIST Differential Privacy Temporal Map  Challenge.
 Congrats!
 Check out the media coverage [here](https://www.drivendata.co/blog/differential-privacy-winners-sprint1/)
 * [Dec, 2020] Paper titled **Differentially Private and Fair Deep Learning: A Lagrangian Dual Approach** is accepted to AAAI 2021.
 * [Nov, 2020] Our paper titled **Privacy-preserving and accountable multi-agent learning** is accepted to AAMAS 2021.
-* [June, 2020] Our paper titled **Lagrangian Duality for Constrained Deep Learning** is accepted to ECML 2020.
+* [Jun, 2020] Our paper titled **Lagrangian Duality for Constrained Deep Learning** is accepted to ECML 2020.

 ### Contact information
 The best way to contact me is via email: cutran@syr.edu